Gradient and Newton Boosting for Classification and Regression: Empirical evaluation and comparison

 Concerning tuning parameters, we select the number of boosting iterations $M$ from $\{1,2,\dots, 1000\}$, the learning rate $\nu$ from $\{1,10^{-1},10^{-2},10^{-3}\}$, and the minimum number of samples per leaf from $\{1,5,25,100\}$.
-For Newton boosting, the latter is replaced by the equivalent number of weighted samples in Equation \eqref{minsamp}, and for the XGBoost implementation, the minimum sum of Hessians per leaf is used.
+For Newton boosting, the latter is replaced by the equivalent sample size per leaf in Equation \eqref{minsamp}, and for the \texttt{XGBoost} implementation, the minimum sum of Hessians per leaf (\texttt{min\_child\_weight}) is used.
 Further, for the mean-scale regression datasets, the minimum number of samples per leaf is chosen from $\{25,100\}$ only for gradient and hybrid boosting since a very small number of samples can lead to identifiability problems when modeling both the mean and the scale.
 Tuning parameters are chosen for each sample split such that they minimize the error rate for classification and the negative log-likelihood for regression on the validation data.
 The maximal tree depth is set to five for all methods.
-We are not considering the maximal tree depth as an additional tuning parameter for computational reasons\footnote{Having one tuning parameter less decreases the computational time required for evaluating a large number of datasets.} and since fixing the maximal tree depth allows for a fairer comparison as all methods then use the same degree of interaction.
+We are not considering the maximal tree depth as an additional tuning parameter for computational reasons.
 However, additional results for a subset of the datasets reported in Section \ref{maxtreedepth} and Appendix \ref{treedepth} show that similar findings are obtained for other tree depths.
-Note that in Section \ref{notunemain} and Appendix \ref{notune}, we also consider the case when the minimum number of samples per leaf parameter is not chosen by cross-validation and set to a default value, and we find very similar results.
+Further, we note that in Section \ref{notunemain} and Appendix \ref{notune}, we also consider the case when the minimum number of samples per leaf parameter is not chosen by minimizing the test error on the validation data but is instead set to the default value of one.

-In Figure \ref{real_data_score} and Table \ref{pvals_realdata}, we report the results.
-We use the test error rate for classification and the out-of-sample negative log-likelihood on the test data for regression datasets to compare the different methods.
-Figure \ref{real_data_score} visualizes the results using boxplots.
-The red rhombi represent means over the different sample splits.
-To investigate whether the differences are significant, we additionally report in Table \ref{pvals_realdata} p-values when comparing the four methods.
-The column `CompareAll' contains p-values of F-tests that compare differences among all four approaches.
-The other columns contain p-values of t-tests comparing Newton boosting to the other boosting variants as well as the XGBoost implementation of Newton boosting which uses the minimum number of Hessians per leaf as a tuning parameter.
-All tests are done using a regression model with a random effect at the sample split level to account for correlation among the results for different sample splits.